US Congress Chaos: The Dismissal of Kevin McCarthy and the Threat of Another Shutdown

 The dissensions in Congress – between Republicans in the majority in the House and Democrats, in control in the Senate – are such that elected officials are currently unable to vote on one-year budgets, contrary to what most economies in the world do.
 Instead, the United States must settle for a series of one- or two-month mini-budgets.

-Each time one of these budgets expires, everything has to be done again: acrimonious negotiations, commented on extensively on social networks, threats, then a series of votes, in the House, in the Senate… It is certainly very common that last minute agreements are reached on these finance laws.
+Each time one of these budgets expires, everything has to be done once more: acrimonious negotiations, commented on extensively on social networks, threats, then a series of votes, in the House, in the Senate… It is certainly very common that last minute agreements are reached on these finance laws.
 But the latest negotiations around the American federal budget, at the end of September, plunged Congress into chaos.

 Read: With the impeachment of Kevin McCarthy, the US Congress plunges into chaos